Is it prozac? or placebo?

 new drugs, and may even limit what the tests can tell us.
 "The job of the pharmaceutical

-company is to get FDA approval," he says.
+FDA approval," he says.
 "So you want to go in with a dose which is effective

 but doesn't create side effects.
 It's a real problem.
 Drugs are not being tested for their optimum